Academic Policies and Procedures

 - Receive approval for graduation from the Academic Affairs Committee and Faculty.

-- Attend the commencement exercises (approval to be absent must be secured from the Academic Affairs Committee through the registrar by April 1).
+- Attend the commencement exercises (For Masters' Students: Approval to be absent must be secured from the Academic Affairs Committee through the registrar by April 1).

 The degree earned is recorded on the transcript at the end of the semester in which all the degree requirements are completed.
 The last day of the semester as indicated by the academic calendar is considered to be the official graduation date.
 Diplomas will not be distributed prior to commencement (see Tuition and Fees for fee).